alpico/distribution/linux/README.md

 | yes | 1080 | Output a string forever. | [yes: our software is bloated](https://www.linkedin.com/posts/bkauer_complexity-optimization-lessismore-activity-7272653052879286273-PxwA) |

+> [!NOTE]
-Please note that this implementation does not aim to be a drop-in replacement.
-There are just too many home-grown features that extend beyond POSIX compatibility.
+> Please note that this implementation does not aim to be a drop-in
+> replacement.
+There are just too many home-grown features that extend
+> beyond POSIX compatibility.